dannynoonan/transcript-playground/README.md

 # Project overview

-This project defines a simple, standardized data model into which any dialogue-driven television series can be transformed, persisted, and indexed, then builds text analytics / AI / ML features against that normalized/indexed transcript data.
+This project defines a simple, standardized data model into which any dialogue-driven television series can be transformed, persisted, and indexed, then builds text analytics / AI / ML features against that normalized/indexed transcript corpus.

-As of this writing, properly ingested/normalized show transcripts can leverage character- and location-based faceting, aggregation, and free text search against the show's transcript corpus.
-Search and recommendation features combine bag-of-words search native to ElasticSearch with embeddings from pretrained Word2Vec and OpenAI transformer models.
-OpenAI embeddings are also leveraged for basic classification and clustering operations.
+As of this writing, properly ingested/normalized show transcripts can:
+* combine character- and location-based faceting with free text "bag of words" search against scene dialogue and descriptions
+* combine bag-of-words search (native to ElasticSearch) with embeddings from pretrained Word2Vec and OpenAI transformer models to expand search and recommendation features
+* OpenAI embeddings are also leveraged for basic classification and clustering operations.

 # Tech stack overview
 * `FastAPI`: lightweight async python API framework
-* `Postgres`/`Toroise`/`Pydantic`: RDBMS and ORM framework
+* `Postgres` / `Toroise` / `Pydantic`: RDBMS and ORM framework
-* `ElasticSearch`/`elasticsearch-dsl`: lucene-based index and ORM-style utilities
+* `ElasticSearch` / `elasticsearch-dsl`: lucene-based index and ORM-style utilities
 * `BeautifulSoup`: text parser for transforming raw HTML to normalized objects
-* `Pandas`/`NumPy`/`Scikit-learn`/`NLTK`: data / text analytics / ML tool kits
+* `Pandas` / `NumPy` / `Scikit-learn` / `NLTK`: data / text analytics / ML tool kits
-* `Word2Vec`/`OpenAI`: pre-trained language / embedding models
+* `Word2Vec` / `OpenAI`: pre-trained language / embedding models

 # Setup